We are raising funds to buy land and grow our business!

 On-Farm Seed Keeping Apprenticeships:

-This past year, two apprentices were supported by other organizations: GrowNYC’s Farm Beginnings Course and Rodale Institute’s Veteran Farmer Training Program.
-Farm School NYC has supported a couple apprentices in the past through offering apprenticeship credit to their students.
+We have had apprentices supported by GrowNYC’s Farm Beginnings Course and Rodale Institute’s Veteran Farmer Training Program.
+Our largest supporter has been Pasa Sustainable Agriculture who offers our apprentices the opportunity to complete their pre-apprenticeship program with 225 hours of on-farm learning (at Truelove), and 25 hours of direct education (at Truelove and elswhere).
+Farm School NYC has also supported a couple apprentices in the past through offering apprenticeship credit to their students who learn at our farm.
 Our staff is now primarily made up of former apprentices.

-Our apprentices have also gone off to do incredible things with seed keeping, including starting an African Diasporic seed production farm (Sistah Seeds), becoming growers of ancestral seeds for our catalog, moving back to ancestral homelands with a focus on traditional agriculture, and working with other groundbreaking organizations focused on seed keeping.
-If you are interested in becoming a seed keeping apprentice, please email info@trueloveseeds.com.
+Our apprentices have also gone off to do incredible things with seed keeping, including starting an African Diasporic seed production farm (Sistah Seeds), becoming growers of ancestral seeds for our catalog (Cruz Family Little Farm, Fugitive Seeds Project, Growers Grange, Mill Hollow Plant Music, SeedEd Farm, Zoe Jeka), moving back to ancestral homelands with a focus on traditional agriculture, and working with other groundbreaking organizations focused on seed keeping.
+If you are interested in becoming a seed keeping apprentice, please email Miki at flowers@trueloveseeds.com.

 Philadelphia Seed Exchange: